complexrehabsystems/ShoppingCart_Interview/README.md

 using the free community version of Visual Studio available here:
 * [https://www.visualstudio.com/vs/community/](https://www.visualstudio.com/vs/community/)

+Please submit your solution as a zip archive using the Servu FTP link provided in the email accompanying this exercise.

 The goal is to implement the ShoppingCart class using an in-memory collection of Products (this collection can be your choice, e.g. `List<Product>`, `Dictionary<Product, int>`, etc).
 When your solution is implemented, **all of the provided unit tests should pass**.
 There is no need to implement a DB schema, command line interface, graphical interface etc.

 Feel free to introduce abstractions/classes where you think they will be useful in implementing the ShoppingCart class.